• Home

 One of the most iconic buildings in Lakefield is the Christ Church (62 Queen St. E) set on a pastoral patch of land overlooking the Otonabee River.
 Built of stone in 1853 in a Gothic Revival style, this Anglican church is home to burial grounds and the Christ Church Community Museum.

-Although the museum is currently closed due to pandemic restrictions, you can download a copy of the self-guided Walking Tour of Historic Lakefield online.
+At the museum, be sure to pick up a copy of the self-guided Walking Tour of Historic Lakefield.

 2. Browse the Lakefield Farmer’s Market